studiosemicolon/onlineshop/README.md

 # Purpose of system

 The Onlineshop is a virtual store on the Internet where customers can browse the catalog and select products of interest.
 The selected items may be collected in a shopping cart.
 At checkout time, the items in the shopping cart will be presented as an order.
 At that time, more information will be needed to complete the transaction.
-Usually, the customer will be asked to fill or select a billing address, a shipping address, a shipping option, and payment information such as credit card number.
+Usually, the customer will be asked to fill or select a billing address, a shipping address, a shipping option, and payment information such as a credit card number.

-The Onlineshop is expanded permanently through new products and services in order to offer a product portfolio corresponding to the market.
-Private customer and business customers can order the selected products of the Online service online quickly and comfortably.
+The Onlineshop is expanded permanently through new products and services to offer a product portfolio corresponding to the market.
+Private customers and business customers can order the selected products of the Online service online quickly and comfortably.

 # Running the Project Locally